 Table 2 gives the results for Euro12.
-For each voting system, the table shows each country's voting power measured by its two-stage or indirect Penrose index and the ratio of that to its power under the status quo.
-This ratio gives a measure of whether its voting power has increased or decreased in consequence of the introduction of unified European representation.
+For each voting system, the table shows each country's voting power measured by its two-stage or indirect ratio gives a measure of whether its voting power has increased or decreased in consequence of the introduction of unified European representation19.